DigitalHealthIntegration/fhir-gateway/plugins/README.md

 - Add the following attribute in the keycloak user.
   -  Key: `de-identify`
   -  value: `de-identify`
-  -  Ensure this attribute is included in the access token.
+  -  Create the mapper in your keycloak client to include this attribute in the access token.
+-  Open terminal with the root directory of this repo.
--  Build the jar using either the terminal.
-(Note: If you are working on windows os, then use the poweshell instead of command prompt. )
+-  Build the jar by running following command in the terminal.
+(Note: If you are working on windows os, then use the poweshell instead of command prompt.)
     -  `mvn clean package`
-    -  If the command fails, then try running the command with skip tests.
+    -  If the above command fails, then try running the command with skip tests.
         - `mvn clean package -DskipTeste=true`
 -  Provide the configuation parameters through environment variables.
   -  `PROXY_TO`: The base URL of the FHIR server. (eg: `http://localhost:8080/fhir`)
   -  `TOKEN_ISSUER`: The URL of the access token issuer. (eg: `http://localhost:8082/auth/realms/fhir-hapi`)
   -  `BACKEND_TYPE`: "HAPI"
   -  `ACCESS_CHECKER`: "de-identify"
-  -  `LOADER_PATH`: Path of the plugin jar (`eg.plugins/target/plugins-0.3.2.jar` Note: If it faild to load the plugin, then try with the absolute path.)
+  -  `LOADER_PATH`: Path of the plugin jar (`eg.plugins/target/plugins-0.3.2.jar` Note: If it fails to load the plugin, then try with the absolute path.)

 -  Execute the jar
   - `java -jar exec/target/fhir-gateway-exec.jar --server.port=9002`